Riverside (D) Green Line in Newton

 Questions about the Charlie Card or Charlie Ticket?

-- In Newton, there are small outdoor MBTA lots at Waban, Eliot and Chestnut Hill stations (no MBTA lots at Newton Highlands or Newton Center).
+Where to Park: In Newton, there are small outdoor MBTA lots at Waban, Eliot and Chestnut Hill stations (no MBTA lots at Newton Highlands or Newton Center).
 Woodland Station has a parking garage with plenty of spaces – although may fill up for Red Sox games.
-Riverside has a large outdoor lot — pay attendant upon entry.
+Riverside has a large outdoor lot.

-- At Waban, Eliot, or Chestnut Hill stations, you must pay electronically with the PaybyPhone system (download the free app, get a web account, or call the number posted at the station and follow the prompts).
-For $70 you can get a monthly parking pass.
+- For parking you must pay electronically with the PaybyPhone system (download the app or call the number posted at the station and follow the prompts).
+See more details.
+Monthly parking passes are available.

 - Don’t want to bother with an account?
 If you are not a regular commuter or would prefer not to sign up for PayByPhone, an invoice notice will be mailed to the vehicle’s registered owner for every day the vehicle is found unpaid in the parking lot at the end of each month.
-The invoice will include a $.50 surcharge per day in addition to the parking fee.
+The invoice will include a $1 surcharge for each day of unpaid parking in addition to the parking fee.
 Payments can be made online, by phone, or via mail.

 Other pages in this section